txdat/notes/md-notes/engineering/design system/design data intensive applications/book/part 2. distributed data.md

 - split data into subsets (partitions), and assign them to different nodes (sharding)

 # replication
+- keeping a copy of same data on multiple machines that are connected via a network
 - goals
 	- keep data geographically close to users (reduce latency)
 	- keep system to continue working even if some of its parts are failed
 	- scale out to serve more read queries
 - challenges
 	- handle changes to replicated data
 ### leaders and followers
 - each node stores a copy of data (replica)
-- every write operation needs to be processed by every replica -> leader based replication (active/passive, or master/slave)
+- every write operation needs to be processed by every replica -> leader based replication (active/passive, or master/slave). replicas apply same order of writes as the leader (writes only are accepted on the leader)
 ![[Pasted image 20240904114233.png | 600]]
 ### synchronous replication
 - replication is quite fast (< 1s), but no guarantee
 - advantages
 	- the replicas have up-to-date data (consistent with the leader)
 - disadvantages
-	- the write operation cannot be processed if the follower doesnt response -> semi-synchronous system (1 replica is synchronous and others are asynchronous): at least 2 nodes have up-to-date data
+	- the write operation cannot be processed if the follower doesnt response (the leader may block all writes and wait the replica is ready again) -> semi-synchronous system (1 replica is synchronous and others are asynchronous): at least 2 nodes have up-to-date data
 ### asynchronous replication
 - leader-based replication is configured completely asynchronous (any write hasn't been replicated can be lost) -> no data guarantee even if it has been confirmed to client
 ### implementation